waldemarmeier/crr_benchmark/README.md

 ### R Studio

-This setup requires that you install the JDK and all R-packages (listed in app/global.R).
+This setup requires that you to install the JDK and all R-packages (listed in app/global.R).
 Clone the repository and import it into r-studio.
 Open a commandline window and move to `app/java`.
 Now you have to compile and package the Java file.

 Using the script
 ```